GModModGod/Half-Life-2-Save-Menu/README.md

 # Half-Life 2 Save Menu

-This is the Menu-Mods-compatible (legacy) version of the Half-Life 2 Save Menu addon for Garry's Mod.
-With this specific version, the options "Load Game", and "Save Game" ("Save Game" appears only when in-game.) will appear on the main/pause menu screen in addition to all other features.
+This is the Half-Life 2 Save Menu addon for Garry's Mod.
+The options "Load Game", and "Save Game" ("Save Game" appears only when in-game.) will appear on the main/pause menu screen in addition to all other features mentioned below.
 You can find Menu Mods in [this](https://github.com/GModModGod/Menu-Mods "Menu Mods Repository") repository.

 Installation Instructions: